secretstartups/handbook/resellers/index.html.md

 *   Partners can receive either Self-Managed or SaaS NFR licenses at the Ultimate level for a 12 month period.
-    *   Select partners can request a license for up to 25 users - additional licenses may be avaialble with business justification.
+    *   Select partners can request a license for up to 25 users - additional licenses may be available with business justification.
     *   Open partners can request a license for up to 10 users
 *   Please allow 2 business days for processing your request.